The plight of heroin addiction

 But probably too weak to cope with any physical stress.

 This time, we’ll let him rest, and we will fight for him.

-It was very delicate, he had no strength to breathe, his blood pressure was dropping again and again, blood gazes to be managed, electrolytes to be repaired, withdrawal waves to be managed and controlled.
+Very delicate, he had no strength to breathe, his blood pressure was dropping again and again, blood gazes to be managed, electrolytes to be repaired, withdrawal waves to be managed and controlled.

 Lung infection on site, intravenous antibiotics.